FOP-AUTOMATE/FOP-Automate-Template/README.md

 Also you need to install gh client (https://github.com/cli/cli#installation)

+We use it to automatically create the repositories (even less work, lazy sock 😉)

 And git of course (https://git-scm.com/)

-We use it to automatically create the repository (even less work, lazy sock 😉)

 ## _"Installation"_ (Linux/Mac)